 Brown moved to Santa Clarita, California in 2011.
 His last work onscreen came in the 2013 film Oblivion, co-starring Morgan Freeman.
 He died on January 11, 2014 from complications related to cancer treatment (he had been diagnosed about eight months before).
 His brother Calvin said, “He was one of the best guys you’ll ever want to know.
 He was a good brother and he was the greater voice of the family.”25

 Thanks to Jophery Brown for his input (via mail, July 3, 2010).
-Thanks also to SABR member Jay Sokol (www.blackcollegenines.com) and to Ethel Sims, niece of Jophery Brown.
-Biography updated in June 2014.
+Thanks also to SABR members Jay Sokol (www.blackcollegenines.com) and Corey Stolzenbach (telephone interview with Ralph Garr, March 29, 2017), as well as Ethel Sims, niece of Jophery Brown.
+Biography updated in August 2017 .

 Brief biographical sketch of Calvin Brown at the National Visionary Leadership project: http://www.visionaryproject.org/browncalvin/